fuzzylogicxx/fuzzylogic/posts/my-git-cheatsheet.md

 </figure>

-Note that if you branch off `foo_feature` then when creating a PR in GitHub you can change the `Base` from `main` to the branch you branched off.
+Note that if you branch off `foo_feature` then when creating a PR in GitHub for your changes in `mynewbranch` you can change the _Base_ branch from the default of `main` to `foo_feature`.
 This specifies that you are requesting your changes be merged into `foo_feature` rather than `main` and makes the comparison of changes relative to `foo_feature` rather than `main`.

 Switch to an existing branch: